Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Corvallis.
-According to a Zillow study, solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels typically increase home value in Corvallis.
+Research from Zillow shows homes with solar panels sell for 4.1% more on average than comparable homes without solar systems.